nayeonshin/c-vs-python-concurrency/README.md

   - While the threads can perform other operations concurrently, such as function calls, print statements, and so on, the actual computation of the sum (the `sum(range(start, end + 1))` part) is restricted by the GIL.
 - In other words, while the threads can run concurrently for I/O-bound tasks, when it comes to CPU-bound tasks like calculating the sum, the GIL prevents full utilization of multiple CPU cores.
 - In this specific case, multithreading may not provide significant performance benefits for CPU-bound tasks due to the GIL.

-# TODO
-- [ ] Track execution times for each process and thread